How to Become a Nurse Educator

-After gaining experience as an RN, the next step to becoming a nurse educator is enrolling in a master’s degree in nursing education program.
+After gaining experience as an RN, the next step to becoming a nurse educator is enrolling in nursing education program at the master's degree level.

-Our master in nursing education online program for RN-BSNs can be completed in 16 months when attending full-time; we also offer an Accelerated RN to MSN in Nursing Education program for RN-ADNs.
+Our BSN to MSN in nursing education online pathway for RN-BSNs can be completed in 16 months when attending full-time; we also offer an Accelerated RN to MSN in Nursing Education program for RN-ADNs.
 We emphasize key teaching skills including curriculum development, instructional strategy, assessment and evaluation strategies.

 With 6 start dates per year you won’t have to wait around too long to get started.

-For nurses who already hold an MSN we also offer a nurse educator certificate option so you can get the education you need in less than a year.
+For nurses who already hold an MSN we also offer a post master's nursing education certificate option so you can get the education you need in less than a year.